 Zhu’s story exhibit how network effect can help you to scale your platform.
 So how do you define ‘network effect’?

 Network effect occurs when a product or service becomes more valuable to its users as more people start using it.

-That brings us to the question how would you know that your brand has Network Effect?
-For a brand to have to network effect it has to meet two key factors.
+That brings us to the question of how would you know that your brand has a Network Effect.
+For a brand to have to network effect, it has to meet two key factors.
 Barriers to Entry and Barriers to Exit.